Kim Thatcher: Legislation

 During the 79th Oregon Legislative Assembly, Thatcher served on the Transparency Advisory Commission.
 She was also a member of the General Government and Accountability Committee.
 During the current 81st Oregon Legislative Assembly, she serves on the Judiciary Committee.

 Thatcher was one of several cosponsors of legislation in 2009 to establish an Oregon's first transparency website; the measure passed the Senate unanimously and was signed into law by then-Governor Ted Kulongoski.
 Thatcher was a chief sponsor of legislation signed into law in 2011 that expanded Oregon's transparency web site to include economic development tax incentives, and in 2013 was a sponsor of legislation that required the state transparency website to post additional materials, such as minutes or summaries of public meetings, additional state contracts, and information on tax expenditures under Oregon Low Income Community Jobs Initiatives.
 Thatcher was the sponsor of subsequent successful legislation in 2015 and 2017 that expanded the material on the state transparency website.

 In 2017, Thatcher introduced a bill that would have required public universities and community colleges in Oregon to expel students convicted of rioting.
 Thatcher introduced similar legislation in 2011.

 Thatcher participated in the 2019 Oregon Senate Republican walkouts.

 On December 11, 2020, Thatcher and 11 other state Republican officials signed a letter requesting Oregon Attorney General Ellen Rosenblum join Texas and other states contesting the results of the 2020 presidential election in Texas v.
 Pennsylvania.
 Rosenblum announced she had filed in behalf of the defense, and against Texas, the day prior.

 Thatcher has cast doubt on the validity of the 2020 United States presidential election results.
 Thatcher has falsely claimed that the Arizona audit showed evidence of fraud and has declined to state whether Joe Biden won the 2020 election.
 In October 2021, Thatcher signed a letter along with other Republican politicians calling for an audit of the 2020 election in all states and the elimination of voter rolls in every state.

 2020 secretary of state campaign

 On February 10, 2020, Thatcher announced her campaign for the office of Oregon secretary of state in the 2020 general election.
 She defeated Dave Stauffer to become the Republican Party nominee on May 19, 2020, but lost (43.2%) to Democrat Shemia Fagan (50.3%).

+2023 Unexcused absences

+While participating in a Republican-led walkout in May 2023 Thatcher reached the 10 unexcused absence threshold set by measure 113, disqualifying her from running for reelection after her current term ends.
+In October the Oregon Supreme Court agreed to hear a challenge to the measure.
+On February 1, 2024, the Court unanimously ruled against the Republican Senators, confirming Thatcher's disqualification after her current term ends in January 2027.